-Fig. 9.4.
-Schematic diagram of a monolithic passively mode-locked laser (right), measured second harmonic autocorrelation trace of the optical output (left), showing almost sinusoidal intensity variation at $\sim$ 350 GHz.
-(From [100], ©1990 AIP.
+Fig. 9.4 Schematic diagram of a monolithic passively mode-locked laser (right), measured second harmonic autocorrelation trace of the optical output (left), showing almost sinusoidal intensity variation at \sim 350 GHz.
+(From [100], © 1990 AIP.
 Reprinted with permission)

-Performance of Resonant Modulation in the mm-Wave Frequency Range: Multi-Subcarrier Modulation
+Chapter 10 Performance of Resonant Modulation in the Millimeter-Wave Frequency Range: Multi-Subcarrier Modulation

-Optical transmitters capable of efficiently transporting several millimeterwave (mm-wave) subcarriers to/from fiber-fed antenna sites in indoor/ out-door mm-wave mobile/point-to-point wireless networks are of considerable importance in mm-wave free space links [101, 102].
+Optical transmitters capable of efficiently transporting several millimeter-wave (mm-wave) subcarriers to/from fiber-fed antenna sites in indoor/outdoor mmwave mobile/point-to-point wireless networks are of considerable importance in mm-wave free space links [101, 102].
 Future deployment of a fiber infrastructure in these systems rests primarily upon the availability of low-cost mm-wave optical transmitters.
-Optical transmission of a single narrowband $(50 \,\mathrm{Mb}\,\mathrm{s}^{-1})$ channel at $45 \,\mathrm{GHz}$ was demonstrated using resonant modulation of an inexpensive, conventional semiconductor laser with a baseband direct modulation bandwidth of $<5 \,\mathrm{GHz}$ [103].
+Optical transmission of a single narrowband (50 Mb s^{-1}) channel at 45 GHz was demonstrated using resonant modulation of an inexpensive, conventional semiconductor laser with a baseband direct modulation bandwidth of $<5 \,\text{GHz}$ [103].
 It was shown that this technique provides a means of building simple, low-cost, narrowband (<1 GHz) mm-wave subcarrier optical transmitters for frequencies approaching 100 GHz.
 In this chapter, the multichannel analog and digital performance of these transmitters at a subcarrier frequency of $\sim 40 \text{ GHz}$ are described.
-Two-tone dynamic range is characterized in detail as a function of bias to the laser, and a maximum dynamic range of $66 \,\mathrm{dB}$ -Hz-2/3 is found.
-Although this is modest by conventional, say, CATV standard, it is adequate for serving a typical indoor picocell with a 40 dB variation in received RF power for a per-user voice channel bandwidth of 30 kHz and a carrier-tointerference ratio of 9 dB.
+Two-tone dynamic range is characterized in detail as a function of bias to the laser, and a maximum dynamic range of $66 \, dB \cdot Hz^{-2/3}$ is found.
+Although this is modest by conventional, say, CATV standard, it is adequate for serving a typical indoor picocell with a 40 dB variation in received RF power for a per-user voice channel bandwidth of 30 kHz and a carrier-to-interference ratio of 9 dB.
 A multichannel system implementation of resonant modulation is also presented in which two signals centered around 41 GHz operating at 2.5 Mb s-1 BPSK are transmitted over 400 m of single mode optical fiber.
-The required RF drive power to the laser to achieve a bit-error-rate (BER) of $10^{-9}$ for both channels transmitting simultaneously is measured to be $<5 \,\mathrm{dBm}$ per channel.
-Based on these transmission results and by taking advantage of conventional wireless time-division multiplexing techniques in which up to eight users can share a single channel [104], these mm-wave links are potentially adequate in remoting signals from an antenna serving up to 16 mobile users in an indoor environment.
+The required RF drive power to the laser to achieve a bit-error-rate (BER) of 10^{-9} for both channels transmitting simultaneously is measured to be $<5 \, dBm$ per channel.
+Based on these transmission results and by taking advantage of conventional wireless time-division multiplexing techniques in which up to eight users can share a single channel [104], these mmwave links are potentially adequate in remoting signals from an antenna serving up to 16 mobile users in an indoor environment.

 The setup used to perform two-tone measurements and multichannel digital transmission test of the mm-wave optical transmitter is illustrated in Fig. 10.1.
-The laser used was a GaAs quantum-well laser with a cavity length of ~900 μm and emitting at 850 nm.
+The laser used was a GaAs quantum-well laser with a cavity length of $\sim 900 \,\mu\text{m}$ and emitting at 850 nm.
 First, the small-signal modulation response at the cavity round-trip frequency is measured.
 The modulation signal is delivered to the laser with the aid of a single-section microstrip matching circuit having a response shown in Fig. 10.2.
-The matching circuit reduces the reflection coefficient $S{11}$ of the laser to $-15 \,\mathrm{dB}$ at $41.15 \,\mathrm{GHz}$ as measured.
-Modulation response around 41 GHz is shown in Fig. 10.3 for several bias conditions.
-By simply adjusting the bias to the laser, a higher modulation efficiency is achieved at the expense of passband bandwidth [103].
-At a modulation efficiency of $-5 \,\mathrm{dB}$ (relative to that at dc) the passband bandwidth is ~200 MHz.
+The matching circuit reduces the reflection coefficient S{11} of the laser to